The Electro Poetics of The Avener

 The 37-year-old composer and DJ from Nice Tristan Casara, aka The Avener, has been on a world tour since May to celebrate 10 years of a flamboyant career.
 He looks back on the story of an almost unreal success.

 The appointment is made with the artist for a telephone interview at 19 p.m., between two planes: ”I just woke up a minute ago.
 I was in Paris, Bonifacio, New York, and at the moment I am celebrating a few days at home, in Nice, before leaving for several dates in France and Switzerland.
-This pace is frantic, but in these times, the chaos that makes me feel necessary, because I am here to bring madness into this world!”
+This pace is frantic, but in these times, the chaos makes me feel necessary, because I am here to bring madness into this world!”
 This summer, he will mix on his land in Cannes, at Les Plages Électroniques, then in Saint-Jean-Cap-Ferrat, very happy to be back with his family and friends who cannot see him play regularly as he did when he first started as a DJ in Nice.

 His desire to make music appeared very early on: ”The first memory I have of a musical instrument is at the age of 5.
 Nothing amused me more than typing on the keys on children's keyboards.
 I joined the Nice Conservatory where I studied piano for ten years.
 As a teenager, I discovered Amon Tobin, Aphex Twin, Laurent Garnier, and Daft Punk, and I instantly plunged into the happiness of electronic music, which had no academic rules.”
 The artist mixes in bars, clubs, for birthdays, and offers himself his first machines to create computer-aided music (MAO).
 In 2010, he moved to Paris, and became a “ghost producer”, that is to say a shadow producer for composers who were already famous: ”I was paid to create musical chord suites.“ At the same time, he is building his personal project, exploring all genres, looking for musical lines and voices that will serve as “sampling”, a technique that consists in using a previously recorded sound source to integrate it into another musical context. ”I loved reworking titles that didn't work when they should have, but I didn't dare to go for it.
 Then, I realized that 90% of the songs produced were already sampled.
 So I freed myself.
 I opened a book about royalty in the 17th century, and I read the first word that inspired me.
 It was “The Avener”, the King's Groom, and I was baptized with it.